What it does: Produces pharmaceuticals

 From the Employer:

-Finding the next generation of leaders for our business is no small task, since there’s no one kind of person who succeeds at GSK.
-The international scope and inherent diversity of our business means that all types of people find they can flourish and grow within the company.
+Finding the next generation of leaders for our business is no smalltask, since there’s no one kind of person who succeeds at GSK.
+The international scope and inherent diversity of our business means that all types of people can flourish and grow within the company.
+At GSK we offer Early Talent Programs designed to develop talented, ambitious students and graduates who share our purpose to help people do more, feel better and live longer.